The largest borough in NYC has its own Marathon and it’s coming to you on April 10th and April 30th, 2021!

 In 2013, the Queens Distance Runners were established.
-It was the goal of our Organization and Club to establish a Team that effectively represented the Borough of Queens.
-The first three years of our existence weren’t easy.
+It was the goal of our organization and club to establish a team that effectively represented the borough of Queens.
 A good deal of races take place in Central Park and Prospect Park.
-Week after week we bonded on rides on the 7 Train to a Race Central outside of Queens.
-As more Gold Singlets popped up, we found 34th Avenue, Queens Blvd, Woodhaven Blvd, and so many more streets flowing with runners.
+Week after week we bonded on rides on the 7 train to race centrals outside of Queens.
+As more gold singlets popped up, we found 34th Avenue, Queens Blvd, Woodhaven Blvd, and so many more streets in Queens flowing with runners.

-Only 1 mile of the New York City Marathon takes place in Queens, the Largest Borough in New York City and most ethnically diverse urban area on Earth.
+Only one mile of the TCS New York City Marathon takes place in Queens, the largest borough in New York City and most ethnically diverse urban area on Earth.

-The crown jewel park of Queens, Flushing Meadows Park, arguably represents the Queens Distance Runners and the Borough of Queens.
+The crown jewel park of Queens, Flushing Meadows Park, arguably represents the Queens Distance Runners and the borough of Queens.
 On a weekly basis, thousands of locals keep to themselves and engage in daily activities.
 Without any hills, it is home to several paths that encourage fast running.
 It’s becoming less of a secret that Flushing Meadows Park is host to several fun events at any given moment, on any given path.
 The greatness of these events, is that they are organized by the locals.
-Soccer tournaments on the dirt, volleyball and “Ecua” volley, Dragonboat Festivals, concerts, bike rentals and Zumba sessions along with so much more give Flushing Meadows Park a diversity that is to be appreciated.
+Soccer tournaments on the dirt, volleyball and “Ecua” volley, Dragonboat Festivals, concerts, bike rentals, zumba sessions and many more events give Flushing Meadows Park a diversity that is to be appreciated.

-One day, it is not only a dream, but a goal to bring a full Queens Marathon to the streets.
-The possibilities are endless.
-A Marathon on the streets of Queens is one of our goals.
-Stay tuned to this page for updates relating to the 2019 Queens Marathon!
+One day, it is not only a dream but a goal to bring a full Queens Marathon to the streets.